top of page

 (US, January 1, 2017)

-This book is recommended for understanding Putin and cross-ideological manipulation by intelligence agencies of today because it can provide insightful knowledge and viewpoints to the themes.
-The latter as a common media phenomenon is the critically important today on international politics.
+This book is recommended for understanding Putin and cross-ideological manipulation by intelligence agencies of today because it can provide insightful knowledge and viewpoints on the themes.
+The latter as a common media phenomenon is critically important today in international politics.
 In other words, it is essentially about media literacy and rampant influencer marketing (commercial star system).

 The foreign ministry blames Tokyo for “unacceptable rhetoric towards the Russian Federation, including defamation and direct threats,” which are “repeated by public figures, experts and representatives of the Japanese media, and completely subjected to the Western bias” towards the country.
 (4)